jameshnsears/xqa-perf/README.md

 * the # of ingest clients (xqa-ingest-balancer's pool_size).
 * how long each ingest client waits for a xqa-shard size response  (xqa-ingest-balancer's insert_thread_wait & insert_thread_secondary_wait)

+This ability to experiment is important as it let's you tune XQA to match your requirements.

-In general the "best" overall scalability & performance is achieved when the # of BaseX engines and ingest client's is less than the maximum # of host CPU cores.
+In general though, the "best" overall scalability & performance is achieved when the # of BaseX engines and ingest client's is less than the maximum # of host CPU cores.

+By reviewing the graphs below, from a worst case ingest using a single BaseX engine, we can achieve somewhere between a 250% to 400% improvement in performance by using XQA.

 ### 1.1.
 Test Data
 * Each test run used all the .xml files from [xqa-test-data](https://github.com/jameshnsears/xqa-test-data).